 All abstract citations should be sent to the PAS Committee before presentation at least 4 weeks prior to the meeting so that the HeartShare Program bibliography can be updated accordingly.
 If there is a NHLBI co-author, final versions of the abstract or presentation must be submitted to the NHLBI for review and approval.

-With rare exception, abstracts must be based on a manuscript already under development in a previously convened WC, and will be prepared by that WC.
+With rare exception, abstracts must be based on a manuscript already under development in a previously convened WC and will be prepared by that WC.
 The PAS Committee will give priority to abstracts based on manuscripts that are near completion.

-If an abstract proposal does require the formation of a new WC, then the steps for Study Committee approval and WC nomination outlined in Sections G-J should be followed.
+If an abstract proposal does require the formation of a new WC, then the steps for Study Committee approval and WC nomination outlined in Section 2, Parts G-H should be followed.

-In the rare event that a proposed abstract requires formation of a new WC, the proposal must be submitted to the PAS Committee and then to the DTC at least 4 months prior to the meeting abstract deadline to guarantee the availability of completed data analyses, the opportunity for WC discussion and interpretation of initial findings, and completion of requests for any secondary analyses.
-The initial analyses will be provided to the WC Chair of the abstract at least 7 weeks prior to the abstract deadline.

-All WC members should have the opportunity to have input into the abstract and must approve the final draft before its submission to the PAS Committee.
-WC members will be listed as co-authors only if they have reviewed the abstract and accepted authorship prior to the abstract submission deadline.

-The final abstract must be approved by the PAS Committee before it can be submitted to the meeting organizers for consideration.
-Completed abstracts and certification of co- author review must be submitted to the PAS Committee at least 10 days prior to the abstract deadline in order to guarantee review and allow time for revision if required by the PAS Committee.
-Supporting data in the form of tables and graphs should be included if these data are not contained in the abstract.

-WCs are encouraged to have a first draft of the manuscript available for review by the entire Committee within 12 weeks of presentation of the abstract.

-Abstracts from ancillary studies must also be approved by the PAS Committee prior to submission to meeting organizers.
-For an ancillary study using only local data, as determined by the PAS Committee, permission of the PAS Committee must be obtained before submission of results for presentation or publication if this occurs before publication of the main HeartShare study results.
-For all other single-center and multi-center ancillary studies, the PAS Committee Chairs will determine the level of PAS Committee review and approval required.
-If an abstract is submitted without prior PAS Committee approval, and the PAS Committee then disapproves, the author(s) will be required to withdraw that abstract immediately.

 Presentations

 New presentations will require review by the PAS Committee.
 HeartShare should be in the title of all abstracts.
-Use the HeartShare slide template for presentations

 When an abstract is selected by the organizers for presentation at the meeting, the presentation itself—e.g. PowerPoint slides, poster, or other format—must also be reviewed and approved in advance by the PAS Committee.
 Submission of the presentation for PAS Committee review should occur no later than 10 days prior to the meeting date.